How Much Does Gynecomastia Surgery Cost?

 Also ask if you’ll need to buy any prescription medications or recovery supplies, such as a compression garment to reduce swelling while you heal.
 If those costs aren’t included in your doctor’s detailed estimate, ask how much more you'll need to factor into your total budget.

-In most cases, gynecomastia surgery is not covered by health insurance because it’s considered cosmetic surgery.
+In most cases, gynecomastia surgery is not covered by health insurance because it’s considered cosmetic surgery, so you’ll likely be paying out-of-pocket.

-However, there are situations where it’s deemed medically necessary—“reconstructive” rather than cosmetic—which makes it eligible for insurance coverage.
+However, there are situations where the surgery is deemed medically necessary—“reconstructive” rather than cosmetic—which makes it eligible for insurance coverage.

-To get your procedure approved, you and your doctor will need to demonstrate that your gynecomastia is related to a serious medical condition.
-You may need to provide test results, doctors’ notes, and other documentation to support your claim.
+Every policy has different eligibility requirements, but to get your procedure approved, you and your doctor will need to demonstrate that your gynecomastia is related to a serious medical condition.
+You may need to provide test results, imaging evidence (X-rays or other scans), doctors’ notes (with glandular breast tissue measurements), and other documentation to support your claim.

 When determining whether to cover male breast reduction costs, some insurance companies even consider its impact on mental health.